dmoshehun-prog/learn-from-materials/README.md

 ## Key Features

+### A Methodology That Spans the Whole Material

+It starts by extracting the material's central question and its goal, then organizes the argument, frameworks and action rules into one complete structure.
+It supports the main flow, decision branches, causal and hierarchical relations, and evidence-backed feedback loops; it does not fix a step count and does not force every material into an eight-step process.
+The overview is not split into groups by node count, and selecting a node shows its inputs, actions, outputs, check conditions, related learning units and sources.

+The whole structure is also saved separately as `methodology.json` / `methodology.md`, keeping what the source material itself does clearly distinct from the whole-material synthesis.
+"Apply This Methodology" carries the entire structure by default, letting the AI locate your entry point and advance you condition by condition; a single card can still be chosen instead.

+Guided content shows source hints for core ideas, key points and conclusions on mouse hover and on keyboard focus, plus an expandable "Source" panel for touch screens.
+These stay available after switching units.
+When a verified fine-grained location exists, the matching page number is displayed; otherwise the unit-level or conclusion-level range is reported as-is.

+See the [whole-material methodology protocol](references/whole-material-methodology.md) and the [runnable paper example](examples/overview-whole-methodology.json).
+That example demonstrates the new structure and interaction; its body reuses the earlier guided summary, so the number of example entries is not an extraction ceiling for systematic study.

+### An Accumulating Method Library

+After parsing new material, reusable methods are saved to the knowledge base's `methods.json`, and a readable `patterns.md` is generated from it.
+Each card records purpose, prerequisites, limits, steps, effect checks, a short source quotation, a stable ID and a version; when a material contains no methodology, that is stated plainly rather than invented.

+Page bindings and the method prompts are derived from that same data.
+Several method files you designate can be indexed cumulatively, candidate methods can be found by Chinese or English keywords, and comparison records can be exported.
+Original methods and earlier versions are retained; a synthesized method receives a new ID and an explicit parent-method reference, and never silently overwrites or blends into what the material actually meant.

+See the [method library protocol and commands](references/method-library.md), the [example method file](examples/methods-demo.learnkb/methods.json), the [readable method cards](examples/methods-demo.learnkb/patterns.md) and the [demo page bound to a method library](examples/methods-library-demo.html).
+The earlier Chinese and English versions, the relationship maps and "Apply This Methodology" all remain available.

+### Language and In-Page Interaction

+- **Follows your language**: an explicit instruction comes first, then the current request and the conversation; Chinese and English are supported for body text, the interface, Markdown and copyable prompts.
+Original quotations and source names are preserved.
+Language is never guessed from nationality or browser locale, and existing HTML is never auto-translated.
+- **Logical relationship maps**: the core framework switches between cards and a framework relationship map; the action rules present the whole-material methodology.
+You can inspect why each dependency, application or feedback link exists and where it comes from, with inference set apart by color; all nodes live on one canvas.
+- **Apply This Methodology**: enter your question, goal and constraints, pick a specific method or let it match automatically, and get a prompt you can copy into a conversation about the material.
+It judges applicability first and only then gives sourced analysis and suggested actions; the page never calls an AI directly.

 - Supports PDF, EPUB, MOBI/AZW/AZW3, DOCX, PPTX/PPTM, HTML, Markdown, TXT, RTF, and multi-material collections
 - Two learning depths: "Quick Overview" and "Systematic Study"
 - Generates a traceable `.learnkb/` knowledge base, a self-contained interactive HTML page, and synced Markdown